 Learn about ancient, traditional and modern building styles and techniques at Zuni Pueblo.
 Centuries of building with adobe, sandstone, wood, cement, glass, and even steel are part of Zuni Pueblo’s legacy.

 Shiwi (Zuni) World View

-Sample the history, culture, and religion of the A:shiwi through analysis of the impacts of the Spanish, study of the community’s structure and organization, and the role traditional religion plays in daily life.
+Sample the history, culture, and religion of the A:shiwi through analysis of the impacts of the Spanish, study of the community’s structure and organization, as well as the role traditional religion plays in daily life.

 Artist Studio Demonstration

-Visit with Zuni artists to learn about Zuni arts and techniques from traditional pottery, stone “fetish” carving, silversmith/jewelry, woodcraving, painting, beadwork and more.
+Visit with Zuni artists to learn about Zuni arts and techniques from traditional pottery, stone “fetish” carving, silversmith/jewelry, wood carving, painting, bead work and more.

 Ancient Pueblo Cuisine

 Discover the original Pueblo diet and learn about traditional foods and cooking traditions.

 Gain hands-on experience learning about Pueblo bread baking and/or traditional foods from experienced Zuni bakers and cooks.

 Explore the history of Pueblo weaving, techniques and embroidery with accomplished artists Elroy Natachu and Kandis Quam.
 Discover the hidden meanings in traditional Pueblo clothing and designs.